Are You Headed for Social Media Burnout?

 Do Writing Sites Count as Social Networks?

 As discussions with friends on writing sites continued, the names of other sites started to pop up -- Wizzley, Zujava, and Webnuggetz.
 Wizzley is a writing site that is like a cross between the best of Squidoo and HubPages.
-Zujava is much like Squidoo, but under different ownership.
+Zujava, now gone, was much like Squidoo, but under different ownership.
 Webnuggetz offers more freedom to affiliate sellers than the other sites, and is also run by former Squidoo members.
 Recently I also returned to Seekyt, which I had joined years ago, but never posted on.
-I just joined Wikinut on the advice of friends.
-I still have a wait and see attitude about both as far as earnings go, but of the two, Wikinut is more motivating and somewhat easier to use.
-I now have three articles on each of them.
+As soon as I returned and published a new article, it changed its terms and I left.
+Then I joined Wikinut on the advice of friends, but it, too, changed its terms and I left.

 When Should You Quit Adding More Social Networks?